I edit picture books, graphic novels, and nonfiction for all ages. Here are some of the books I’ve worked on.

 Written by Heather Tekavec, illustrated by Susan Batori

 A hilarious look at thirteen criminals of the animal world, wanted for such crimes as spitting, thievery, and crying wolf.
 Published by Kids Can Press, 2020.
+Designed by Marie Bartholomew.

 “In addition to their previous felonies, the animal criminals may end up stealing readers’ hearts!” —Booklist